Pacific Western Oil Corporation: History

-In 1928, Pacific Western Oil was founded to acquire the oil producing properties and undeveloped oil properties in California of Petroleum Securities Company.
+Incorporated on November 10, 1928 in Delaware, Pacific Western Oil was founded to acquire substantially all oil producing properties and the greater part of undeveloped oil properties in California of the Petroleum Securities Company.
 The sole stockholders of Petroleum Securities were Edward L. Doheny and his family.
-Jacques Vinmont was the first Chairman of the Board and William C. McDuffie was President.
+Of the 2,000,000 no par shares authorized of Pacific Western Oil Corp, 1,000,000 were outstanding and a block of 670,000 were offered to the public at $24 per share.
+An additional $15,500,000 were raised with the issue of 6.5% 15-year bonds dated Nov 1, 1928 which came with stock purchase warrants.
+The properties acquired were appraised at $43 million.
+Jacques Vinmont was the first chairman of the board and William C. McDuffie was president.
 The remaining initial Board of Directors were Earle Bailie, James R. Simpson, Lloyd Gilmour, Charles R. Blyth, Edward Nolan, George L. Eastman, and David P. Babcock.
 Pacific Western paid the Dohenys $25,000,000, which was said at the time to be the largest cash transfer in the West.

-J. Paul Getty was elected to the board in 1930 after he obtained a large number of shares.
-By the next year Getty had obtained a controlling share of stock of Pacific Western Oil.
+J. Paul Getty was elected to the board in 1930.
+Control of the company passed to Getty on February 9, 1932, the result of a two year campaign of stock accumulation.
 After this the board was expanded from nine to ten members.
 H. Paul Grimm was elected the new president of the board.
 Emil Kluth, H.M.
 Macomber, Fero Williams, and E.H.
 Parkford were also elected to the board.

-The company was awarded the Saudi Arabian Neutral Zone concession in 1948-49.
-In 1956, the company became part of Getty Oil.
+On May 7, 1935 PWOilCo (operating subsidiary) sold its leaseholds and equipment in the Baldwin Hills (Inglewood) field (acquired in November 1928) and its interest in the Kettleman North Dome (acquired in March 1929) for $12,150,000 ($2,150,000 in cash and purchase and cancellation of $10,000,000 of the 15-year 6.5% bonds.
+PWOilCorp was then free of long term debt.
+The buyer was the Shell Union Oil Corp. / Shell Oil Co. of California.

+The Pacific Western Oil Co. (operating subsidiary) was dissolved on August 29, 1936 and the properties transferred to the holding company which then effectively changed its character to an operating company.
+The no par common stock was replaced by $10 par common stock at the end of 1936.
+There were still 1,000,000 shares outstanding.